kunzel/soma/README.md

 soma
 ====

 A toolbox for managing Semantic Object Maps (SOMA).
+The soma manager visualizes a SOMA in RVIZ where the user can add, delete, move, and rotate objects interactively.
+The object configuration is immediately stored and updated in the ROS datacentre (MongoDB).

 Prerequisites